Orkes Conductor Glossary

 Retrieval Augmented Generation (RAG)

 An AI technique that supplements an LLM with external knowledge, enhancing its final output (grounded generation).
 With RAG, relevant information is retrieved from a database based on the user query and supplemented to the LLM.
+RAG can be implemented within Conductor workflows by retrieving relevant data from external data sources and providing it as context to the LLM during execution.

 Rate Limits

-A method to control the number of network requests made to a server at any given time.
+Rate limit is a method to control the number of network requests made to a server at any given time.

 By rate limiting workflows or their tasks, you can prevent task workers from being overloaded by requests and also gracefully handle external limits set by a service provider.